uclaacm/TeachLAFrontend/README.md

 The client should now be automatically opened in your browser; however, you can also manually visit it on `localhost:8080`.
 Note that we've also opened a copy of the go backend on `localhost:8081`.

-### Issues with starting up the app?
+### Running Into This Weird Error?

-If you have followed these steps and are running into Node.js errors like the following: "error:0308010C:digital envelope routines::unsupported", it may be because you are running an newer version of Git that is not currently supported by this app.
+If you have followed these steps and are running into Node.js errors like the
+following: `error:0308010C:digital envelope routines::unsupported`, it may be because you are running an newer version of Node that we currently do not target.

-To fix this issue, download NVM and downgrade to v16.20.0.
-Windows users can visit https://github.com/coreybutler/nvm-windows.
-Mac users can use Homebrew and run the following command `brew install nvm`.
+To fix this issue, revert to Node v16 (we develop with Node v16.20.0).
+To do so without interfering with any existing Node installation (and as a proper future-proofing measure), install a version manager for Node: Windows users should follow directions to install [nvm for Windows](https://github.com/coreybutler/nvm-windows), and Mac/Linux users should follow directions to install [nvm for POSIX systems](https://github.com/nvm-sh/nvm).

 ## Notes for Developers: